 - 1 package peanut butter morsels

-- In a large bowl combine butter, peanut butter, and both sugars, mixing them on medium speed with a handheld mixer for about 2 to 3 minutes.
+- In a large bowl combine butter, peanut butter, and sugar, mixing them on medium speed with a handheld mixer for about 2 to 3 minutes.
 Add in the egg, vanilla, & milk and continue mixing, scraping down the sides of the bowl as necessary.
 Slowly add in the dry ingredients; flour, baking soda, & salt.
 Continue mixing until the dough forms, dough will be thick.
 Fold in the entire package of peanut butter chips.

 - Chill the Dough: Line a baking sheet with parchment paper.
 Use a 1/3 cup measure to scoop out cookie dough balls.
 Place them on the baking sheet, cover with plastic wrap and let them chill in the refrigerator for at least 3 to 4 hours or overnight.